 Not only did the Catholics hijack the holiday, but they murdered those folks who were resistant to Christianity and wanted to continue practicing the traditional, pagan ways.
 Remember: It was not Druids burning witches at the stake, but Catholics.
 Even after the Reformation, those old Catholic beliefs stuck with the new Protestant patriarchy; those beliefs led to the deaths of countless “witches,” even when there was no proof that they practiced witchcraft!

-Just like Christmas and Samhain, Dia de Muertos was too popular with the local indigenous people to be destroyed outright, so, as was their wont, the Catholics moved the date of the Day of the Dead from early August to All Soul’s Day.
-So, yes, to recap … the Catholics did totally hijack a northern European pagan holiday and yes, they did carry that stolen holiday to Mexico and South America and force it upon the indigenous people.
-They then added insult to injury by decreeing that those people could only honor their Christian ancestors and lesser-known Christian saints on Dia de Muertos.
-No Aztec gods, no pagans.
+Just like Yule and Samhain, Dia de los Muertos was too popular with the local indigenous people to be destroyed outright, so, as was their wont, the Catholics moved the date of the Day of the Dead from early August to All Soul’s Day.
+So, to recap … the Catholics hijacked a northern European pagan holiday, then brought that co-opted holiday to Mexico and South America and forced it upon the indigenous people.
+They then added insult to injury by decreeing that those people could only honor their Christian ancestors and lesser-known Christian saints on Dia de los Muertos.
+No Aztec or Mayan gods, no pagans.

-So yeah … Dia de Muertos is patently Catholic, and most of its traditions originated in Spain, not Mesoamerica.
+Dia de los Muertos is patently Catholic, and most of its traditions originated in Spain, not Mesoamerica.
 It falls on the same day as Halloween not because that was the day the Aztecs celebrated it, but because Samhain falls on that day.

-But maybe you’re still thinking that, by painting their faces like sugar skulls, Americans are appropriating Latin American culture.
+But maybe you’re still convinced that, by painting their faces like sugar skulls, Americans are appropriating Latin American culture.

-Even without the corrupting, external influences of modern American Halloween and its insidious, rampant commercialism, traditional rituals associated with Dia de Muertos have stayed relatively the same over the past 100 years; painted faces were, sadly, not a part of that tradition.
-Modern Day of the Dead celebrations bear very little resemblance to what the Aztecs and indigenous people of central and southern Mexico traditionally celebrated the past few millennia.
+Even without the corrupting influence of modern American Halloween and its insidious, rampant commercialism, traditional rituals associated with Dia de los Muertos have stayed relatively the same over the past 100 years; painted faces were, sadly, never a part of that tradition.
+Modern Day of the Dead celebrations bear very little resemblance to what the Aztecs and indigenous people of central and southern Mexico traditionally celebrated.
 Although the Aztecs used skeletons in their rituals, they were not used to honor their ancestors; rather, "skeletal imagery was a symbol of fertility, health and abundance."
 1 Only one tradition has truly been sustained: The Lady of the Dead presiding over the celebration.

 I dunno … sounds pretty scary to me.

-At a time when most witches are just happy to practice their faith without anyone screaming for them to be burned at the stake, this new offensive by Catholics seems particularly silly.
-It also seems rather hypocritical that Catholics would say anything - at all, ever - about others “appropriating” their culture.
-Especially since Dia de Muertos has lost the one thing that tied it to ancient, Mesoamerican pagan tradition: Honoring Mictecacihuatl.
+At a time when most witches are happy to practice their faith without anyone screaming for them to be burned at the stake, this new offensive by social justice warriors on behalf of Catholicism seems particularly silly.
+Especially since Dia de los Muertos has lost the one thing that tied it to ancient, Mesoamerican pagan tradition: Honoring Mictecacihuatl.

-I dunno … maybe Americans should distance themselves from sugar skulls.
-Calavera, and more specifically, sugar skulls, were brought to the New World by European Conquerers, ergo, sugar skulls are a symbol of white, European, Catholic oppression.
-Even the sugar with which the skulls are made was only available because of slave labor in the Caribbean.
-These “traditions” were meant not to honor but to replace a beloved indigenous deity with Catholic swag … so maybe we shouldn’t want to borrow it.
+I dunno … maybe Americans should distance themselves from sugar skulls?
+Calavera, and more specifically, sugar skulls, were brought to the New World by European Conquerers, ergo, sugar skulls are a symbol of white, European, Catholic oppression and slavery.
+The sugar with which the skulls are made was only available because of slave labor in the Caribbean.
+These “traditions” were meant not to honor, but to replace, a beloved indigenous deity with Catholic swag … so maybe we shouldn’t want to borrow it.